VenexCon/100-days-of-code/log.md

 ## Day 11 Febuary 7th
 Decided to carry on with freecode camp, although i still want to get a better grasp of CSS where possible.
 Before carrying on with freecode camp i want to get the DIV background width =100% and center the wording and submission form.
 Decided against the background color as it did not look right.

+Almost completed the Visual design element to Freecode camp and I am looking foward to getting started with the javascript element.
+I still want to get a good handle on CSS abd the underlying code and reasoning, but unsure of how to begin.
+The last elements are to do with UI design andf layout and @keyframes.

+## Day 12 Febuary 8th